Machine-learning techniques for model-independent searches in dijet final states: Validation in data: identification of ttbar events

 \subsection{Signal characterization}

 In the case of any significant excess of events found by an anomaly detection algorithm, one would like to infer its features, both to validate that the models are picking up a genuine physics-based signal and as input for further analysis.
 In the following, we employ two strategies to determine the reasons that cause jets to be classified as anomalous and demonstrate them in the context of the \ttbar validation study.
-They are discussed in Appendix D of Ref.~\cite{CMS:2024nsz}, and a brief summary is provided here for completeness.
+They are discussed in Appendix~B of Ref.~\cite{CMS:2024nsz}, and a brief summary is provided here for completeness.
 We apply these techniques to the model trained with the \PQb tagging preselection in the 105--220\GeV mass window.

 The first strategy is used to interpret which input features are most important for the computed anomaly score.
 An interpretability technique called the permutation feature importance~\cite{perm_feat_importance}, suitable for interpretation without labeled examples, is used.
-The interpretation strategy focuses on the set of events with the highest anomaly scores, assessing which features are the most crucial.
-To assess the importance of a feature, we randomly swap its value for events with high anomaly scores with the value of another event chosen at random.
-We then compute the change in the anomaly score to assess how impactful the feature is, averaging over all events in the high-anomaly-score sample and 100 randomly chosen replacement events.
+To assess the importance of a feature, we randomly swap its value for the events with the 1\% largest anomaly scores with the values of other events chosen at random.
+We then compute the average absolute change of the classifier output with respect to the original anomalous events; a large change indicates that the value of the feature was important for the classifier score.
+The results are stabilized by taking the average of 100 repetitions of the procedure with different random replacements.
 The results of this study are shown in Fig.~\ref{fig:ttbar_excess_feat_importance}.
 They indicate that the three most important features are \mSD, the \textsc{DeepCSV} score, and $\tau_{32}$.
 The number of jet constituents also seems to play a role in the network's decision.

 The second strategy we use is based on investigating the features that differ between the excess events and typical events.
 The distributions of features of events with high anomaly scores are compared to the distributions for all events in the region of the excess, without any anomaly score selection.
 Differences between these two distributions give insight into how anomalous events and background events differ.